vyadh/nutest/README.md

 Captures test output.

+## Needed Improvements

+There are some instances around error handling that don't quite do as I expect.
+Should improve delegated nu commands and exit codes and visibility of what went wrong incl syntax errors.

 ## Expected Features (todo list)

+- Before all and after all
 - Emit non-zero exit code when a test fails to make this suitable for CI.
-- Filter tests by name or pattern.
+- Filter tests by:
+  - Name
-- Exclude files.
+  - Pattern
+- Filter files by:
-- Customise default file stem pattern to allow running tests in any file not just test ones.
+  - File stem pattern to allow running tests in any file not just test ones
-- Before all and after all
+  - Files exclusions
 - Customise thread count
-- Ensure the two levels is parallelism is core friendly by default given subprocesses, but also allow max to help with I/O bound tests.
+- Ensure the two levels of parallelism is core friendly by default given subprocesses, but also allow max to help with I/O bound tests.
 - Show ignored tests in output
 - Add test timing
 - Outputs: